kpi-keoa/kpi-embedded-linux-course/dk61_hlovatskyi/lab3_kernel_threads/README.rst

 .. image:: img/spinlock.png

 Just as in user-space, be careful to balance your allocations with your deallocations to prevent memory leaks and other bugs.
-Note, calling kfree(NULL) is explicitly checked for and safe.
+Note, calling ```kfree(NULL)``` is explicitly checked for and safe.

-/*
 Used sources:

 <http://books.gigatux.nl/mirror/kerneldevelopment/0672327201/ch11lev1sec4.html>
 <https://www.ibm.com/developerworks/ru/library/l-linux_kernel_71/>
 <https://github.com/torvalds/linux/blob/master/include/linux/kthread.h>
-*/

 **Contacts**